Champions League final: Real Madrid 3-1 Liverpool

-Real Madrid vs Liverpool: Gareth Bale finish work for Madrid to win di Champions League final
+Liverpool fc vs Real Madrid: Gareth Bale finish work for Madrid to win di Champions League final

 Gareth Bale overhead kick finish work for Real Madrid to win di Champions League final.